DN-debug/peux-os-sitebuild/src/pages/twms.md

         content: >
           B-IX comes with a bundle of three different tiling-window-managers, out of which two are completely optional.
-This is the first ever approach to bundle the TWMs into one with pre-riced settings.
+This is the first ever approach to bundle the TWMs into one with pre-riced settings for each of them.
         actions:
           - label: SourceForge
             url: lorem-ipsum